solidfire/solidfire-cli/README.md

 --startvolumeid

-The ID of the first volume to list.This can be useful for paging results.By default, this starts at the lowest VolumeID.
+The ID of the first volume to list.
+This can be useful for paging results.
+By default, this starts at the lowest VolumeID.

 --limit

 The maximum number of volumes to return from the API.

 --volumestatus

-If specified, filter to only volumes with the provided status.By default, list all volumes.
+If specified, filter to only volumes with the provided status.
+By default, list all volumes.

 --accounts

-If specified, only fetch volumes which belong to the provided accounts.By default, list volumes for all accounts.
+If specified, only fetch volumes which belong to the provided accounts.
+By default, list volumes for all accounts.

 --ispaired

-If specified, only fetch volumes which are paired (if true) or non-paired (if false).By default, list all volumes regardless of their pairing status.
+If specified, only fetch volumes which are paired (if true) or non-paired (if false).
+By default, list all volumes regardless of their pairing status.

 --volumeids

-If specified, only fetch volumes specified in this list.This option cannot be specified if startVolumeID, limit, or accounts option is specified.
+If specified, only fetch volumes specified in this list.
+This option cannot be specified if startVolumeID, limit, or accounts option is specified.

 #### clonemultiple ####
 Command: